israelali1424/Series_63/Chapter_4_USA Remedies and Administrative Provisions.md

 Prior to completing a new account form and customer profile, only unsolicited orders may be accepted.
 The rationale is that these orders do not involve a recommendation.
 The profile is required to assure that recommendations match customer needs and objectives.
 While IA client relationships are generally guided by the advisory agreement and not a "new account form/client profile," this would be true of an IA that is a dual capacity firm (acting as a BD in addition to its IA role).

+A state Administrator has jurisdiction over any securities offers and sales that:

+I) Originated in the state
+II) Directed into the state
+III) Are completed in the state

+Under the USA, the maximum penalties for fraud are a $5,000 fine and/or three years imprisonment

+A final determination by the state Administrator, made pursuant to a hearing requested by the registrant, becomes effective immediately (December 3 in this case), provided the Administrator takes summary action.
+In this case, the license is reinstated if the registrant is successful in appealing to the court.